dlang/DIPs/DIPs/DIP1NNN-MVF.md

 Additional announcements can also be made through [The D Blog](https://dlang.org/blog/), reddit, Hackker News, and potentially other social media to reach as broad an audience as possible.
 This will also serve to raise greater interest in D.

-This stage will help users understand what to expect and give them a full year to plan how they wish to transition with D, ask questions, and raise any potential issues before anything happens.
+This stage must persist for at least 1 year giving users ample time to plan how they wish to transition with D, ask questions, and raise any potential issues before anything happens.

-### Stage 2: Epoch minus 1 year: Introduction of Compiler Flags
+### Stage 2: Introduction of Compiler Flags

-DMD will be updated with 2 compiler flags, `-transition=safeByDefault` and `-revert=safeByDefault`.
+After **Stage 1** has persisted for 1 year, DMD will be updated with 2 compiler flags, `-transition=safeByDefault` and `-revert=safeByDefault`.

   * Invoking the compiler with `-transition=safeByDefault` will cause the compiler to produce code that is `@safe`-by-default.
   * Invoking the compiler with `-revert=safeByDefault` will cause the compiler to produce code that is `@system`-by-default, maintaining the status quo.